Yelp/paasta/docs/source/installation/getting_started.rst

 ``paasta logs``.
 Currently this is the most "Yelpy" aspect of PaaSTA, so much so that have had to remove it from the normal ``requirements.txt``.
 We are investigating ways to make the logging components of PaaSTA more reusable for everyone.
-Till then it is not expected that PaaSTA logging will work in a non-Yelp environment.
+Until then, it is not expected that PaaSTA logging will work in a non-Yelp environment.